Dispersion on the Complete Graph: Introduction

-On the other hand, if $M$ is not in the `critical' window, that is, $|M-n/2| = \omega(\sqrt{n})$, then our proofs suggest that it could even be the case that after appropriate rescaling, $T_{n,M}$ converges in probability to a deterministic value, and even a central limit theorem is conceivable.
-We leave it as an open problem to investigate further properties of $T_{n,M}$ in that case.
+On the other hand, if $M$ is not in the critical window, that is, $|M-n/2| = \omega(\sqrt{n})$, then studying convergence properties of $T_{n,M}$ is an important open problem.

-\paragraph{Related Work.} The dispersion process was also studied by Frieze and Pegden~\cite{FP18}, who sharpened the result on the dispersion distance on $L_{\infty}$ established in \cite{CMRRS18}, where $L_\infty$ denotes the infinite line.
-In particular, it was shown in~\cite{CMRRS18} that with high probability, the dispersion distance on $L_\infty$ for $n$ particles is between $n/2$ and $O(n\log n)$; in~\cite{FP18} the logarithmic factor in the upper bound was eliminated.
-A similar setup was considered by Shang~\cite{S20}, where the author studied the dispersion distance on $L_{\infty}$ in a non-uniform dispersion process in which an unhappy particle moves in the following step to the right with probability $p_n$ and to the left with probability $1-p_n$, independently of the other particles.
+\paragraph{Related Work.} The dispersion process was also studied by Frieze and Pegden~\cite{FP18}, who sharpened the result on the dispersion distance on the infinite path that was established in \cite{CMRRS18}.
+In particular, it was shown in~\cite{CMRRS18} that with high probability, the dispersion distance on the infinite path for $n$ particles is between $n/2$ and $O(n\ln n)$.
+Subsequently, in~\cite{FP18} the logarithmic factor in the upper bound was eliminated.
+A similar setup was considered by Shang~\cite{S20}, where the author studied the dispersion distance on the infinite path in a non-uniform dispersion process in which an unhappy particle moves in the following step to the right with probability $p_n$ and to the left with probability $1-p_n$, independently of the other particles.

-Processes where particles move on the vertices of a graph have been widely studied over the past decades; we refer the reader to \cite{CMRRS18} for references.
-Concerning processes whose scope is to \textit{disperse} particles on a discrete structure, arguably the best known such model is the Internal Diffusion Limited Aggregation (IDLA, for short); see \cite{DF91,LBG92}.
+Processes where particles move between the vertices of a graph have been widely studied over the past decades; we refer the reader to \cite{CMRRS18} for references.
+Concerning processes whose scope is to \textit{disperse} particles on a discrete structure, a well-studied model is Internal Diffusion Limited Aggregation; see \cite{DF91,LBG92}.
 In this model, particles sequentially start (one at a time) from a specific vertex designated as the origin.
-Each particle moves randomly until it finds an unoccupied vertex; then it occupies it forever (meaning that it does not move at subsequent process steps).
+Each particle moves randomly until it finds an unoccupied vertex; then it occupies it forever (meaning that it does not move at subsequent steps of the process).
 When a particle stops, the next particle starts moving.
 We emphasize that whenever a particle jumps to an occupied vertex, it just keeps moving without activating the occupant particle.
 In the dispersion process, on the other hand, when a (happy) particle standing alone on a node is reached by another particle, it is reactivated and keeps moving until it becomes happy again.